pyocd/pyOCD/docs/options.md

 ## GDB server options

-These user options are currently only applied when running the GDB server.
+These session options are currently only applied when running the GDB server.

 <table>